 @cathyerway(host of the show and book author herself) and

 - Both women have more than 10,000 followers each.
 Again: Some real interest, here!

 OK, so let’s try to explore an audience, starting with these three accounts: one radio station and two people.

 Now that we know who will be the “root” of our audience, let’s drill down into

 Create an audience

-Open Get The Audience and login with your Twitter account, then enter the license code that was sent to you by email.
+Open Get The Audience and login with your Twitter account.

 - New audience